OCA/server-tools/keychain/README.rst

 > keychain_key = fyeMIx9XVPBBky5XZeLDxVc9dFKy7Uzas3AoyMarHPA=

-You can generate keys with `python keychain/bin/generate_key.py`.
+You can generate keys with `python -c 'from cryptography.fernet import Fernet; print Fernet.generate_key()'`.

 This key is used to encrypt account passwords.